Self-Directed Roth IRA

 Invest in the Asset of Your Choice

-Instruct Madison Trust to send your IRA funds by writing a check or sending a wire to your investment.
+Instruct Madison Trust, as the Self-Directed Roth IRA custodian, to allocate your funds by writing a check or sending a wire directly to your investment.

 Additional Rules for a Self-Directed Roth IRA